Diversity at Duquesne

 At the same time, our size allows us to work individually with our international students, ensuring a smooth transition to Duquesne.
 Our Office of International Programs (OIP) helps guide students through the admissions process and ensures that necessary documents are submitted.
 The OIP also offers personalized service for incoming students.
 Our Cultural Ambassador program matches each incoming international student with a current student who can answer questions and serve as a dedicated resource.

 For international students who seek to improve their English language skills, Duquesne offers an English as a Second Language Certificate Program.
 Additionally, through our Pathway Program, we accept applications from students seeking conditional admission for seven graduate programs in key subject areas, including business administration, information science, biotechnology, health management systems and educational studies.

 Veteran and Military Services

 Duquesne has a long history of serving active military personnel, veterans and their families.
 Our Office for Veteran and Military Services offers a wide array of personalized services and resources.
 The Veteran Service Center in Libermann Hall is a learning and recreation center created specifically for veteran and military students and their families.

 We are a proud participant in the Yellow Ribbon program.
 Tuition benefits through the post-9/11 GI Bill® are available as well as dedicated resources to help students navigate the financing process.

 To learn more about services for veterans, active duty personnel and their families, or to be connected with a current student, please contact Don Accamando, director of the Office of Military and Veteran Students.

 Many other resources and opportunities are available to students, including: Spiritan Campus Ministry, Special Services and a wide variety of student-lead organizations.
-You may reach out to any resource directly, or you contact the Office of Graduate Admissions and we will be happy to connect you!
+You may reach out to any resource directly or contact Graduate Enrollment Services and we will be happy to connect you!